vmware/vic/doc/user_doc/vic_installation/introduction.md

 <a name="vch"></a>
 ### Virtual Container Hosts ###

-A virtual container host (VCH) is the virtual functional equivalent of a Linux VM that runs Docker, but with some significant benefits.
+A virtual container host (VCH) is the functional equivalent of a Linux VM that runs Docker, but with some significant benefits.
 A VCH represents the following elements:
 - A clustered pool of resource into which to provision container VMs.
 - A single-tenant container namespace.
-- A an isolated Docker API endpoint.
+- An isolated Docker API endpoint.
 - Authorization to use and configure pre-approved virtual infrastructure.
 - A private network that containers are attached to by default.